thomasMinh1995/my-fullstackOpen-exercises/README.md

+# Introduction
+This project is created for personal exiercisement only.
+I'm following it throught [here](https://fullstackopen.com/en/#course-contents)

+I will update what I've done when follow this course.
+And don't worry, It's free for everryone.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.